antronic/mongodb-migration-data-validation/README.md

       ...
 ```

-6. After that, you can run the script by running the following command
+6. After that, you can run the script by running the following command to run the script on DocumentDB
+> !
+Recommend to run the script on secondary node to avoid the performance impact on the primary node
 ```bash
 mongosh --tls --tlsAllowInvalidHostnames --retryWrites=false <AWS_DOC_DB_HOSTNAME> --tlsCAFile ./global-bundle.pem --username <USERNAME> -f ./dist/index.js
 ```